This is about how to grow your business when no one knows who you are, and the right and wrong ways to go about it.

 Everything Is A Long Term Plan

-Find the people in your industry that you have mad respect for, and share their stuff on a regular basis.
+Find the people in your industry that you have respect for, and share their work on a regular basis.
 By doing this, you will help them and help empower your audience by educating them.

 Take Care of Your Audience